ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/data_reduction/02-alignment_mm.md

 Genome sequence fasta files and annotation (gff, gtf) files go together!
 These should be identified at the beginning of analysis.

 * Genome fasta files should include all primary chromosomes, unplaced sequences and un-localized sequences, as well as any organelles.
-Should bet contain any contigs that represent patches, or alternative haplotypes.
+Should not contain any contigs that represent patches, or alternative haplotypes.
 * If you expect contamination, or the presence of additional sequence/genome, add the sequence(s) to the genome fasta file.
 * Annotation file should be GTF (preferred), and should be the most comprehensive you can find.
   * Chromosome names in the GTF must match those in the fasta file (they don’t always do).